 Here's the scale I think interviewers should use for the final yes/ no decision: 1 - 4

 The pros of this scale are that there are no maybe's and there are polarizing yes's or no's.
 When every interviewer follows this scale, it makes easy to discuss a candidate in the context of hiring them.

-If we always hire everyone with a rigid framework, we'll end up with a similar thinking, non-diverse and eventually boring group.
+If we always hire everyone with a rigid framework, we'll end up with similar thinking, non-diverse and eventually a boring group.
 Sometimes, go with the gut and make few 'maybe' or even 'no' hires if the project needs that but be very mindful of how many such hires you're making.
 Who will their manager be?
 What are their responsibilities?
 Setup 1-1s to check how they're performing.
 Set up processes/ training to help them turn their negatives around or double down on their positives.

 Here's a hiring strategy that has worked quite well for me in the past:

-We need to have set meetings on the calendar to visit our hiring framework and its results.
+We need to set meetings on the calendar to visit our hiring framework and its results.
 Analyze if our assumptions have been correct.
 Are the "perfect" hires performing as expected?
 What happened to the "maybe" hires- how are they performing?

-What's a pre-requisite or a must have skill?
+What's a pre-requisite or a must-have skill?
 If a candidate doesn't have this skill, we are not going to hire them.
 Ideally, we won't even interview them if we can help it.